zheki4sh05/MigrationMaster/README.md

     ```
 4) If you want to start migrations from console:

-    1) Add to your Main class MigrationClient.read(args)
+    1) Add to your MainClass class MigrationClient.read(args)
     ````java
     import org.example.command.*;
     public class MainClass {